 The most important thing is to get as many numbers from the washing machine as possible.
 To be on the safe side, try to get all numbers from the rating plate that look like production numbers, serial numbers or date codes.
 If you cannot find this information without moving the washing machine, and moving it is awkward, try the model number first as it could be all that’s required anyway.

-Don’t get the idea that obtaining any spare part is extremely difficult though, many parts are straight forward to obtain and you can buy most common washing machine parts at this spares site 4Washerhelp
+Don’t get the idea that obtaining any spare part is extremely difficult though, many parts are straight forward to obtain and you can buy most common washing machine parts at this great spares site Ransom Spares which has a price-match guarantee.

 If you haven’t already done so, you can find out the important difference between genuine and non-genuine spare parts for washing machines here Genuine parts advice

-- Find model number on built in washing machine
+How to find the model or serial number on a built in washing machine